jtsiomb/goat3d/README.md

 specification, or as a child of `SCENE`, in the same file as the main scene description.

-The rest of the changes in goat3d v2 are strictly in the implementation, and do not affect user programs at all.
-All the code has been re-written in C, and `libtreestore` is used to read/write text and binary hierarchical files following the structure defined by goat3d.
+The API and internal data structures have changed a bit around the animation and node tree parts, making v2 source and binary incompatible with the original version.

+All the code has been re-written in ISO C89 for maximum portability, and the text file format changed from representing the data tree as XML, to using a simple curtly-braces hierarchical format based on `libtreestore` (included under `libs` in the goat3d source code).

-A number of unmaintained tools have been dropped (for now), opting to support the `ass2goat` assimp converter pipeline, instead of keeping a bunch of half-baked exporters for various programs that used to support a subset of the goat3d features.
+A number of unmaintained tools have been dropped, opting to support the `ass2goat` assimp converter pipeline, instead of keeping a bunch of half-baked exporters for various programs that used to support a subset of the goat3d features.
 The blender exporter might return at some point, but I have no intention to maintain exporters for any other programs at this stage.
 Contributions are certainly welcome, as well as anyone who wishes to write and maintain some other specific tool/exporter.